pypi/warehouse/docs/blog/posts/2023-05-21-removing-pgp.md

 ---
 title: Removing PGP from PyPI
-description: PyPI has removed support for PGP signatures.
+description: PyPI has removed support for uploading PGP signatures with new releases.
 author: Donald Stufft
 publish_date: 2023-05-23
 date: "2023-05-23 00:00"
 tags:
   - security
 ---

-PyPI has removed support for uploading PGP signatures.

 If you are someone who is currently uploading signatures, your package uploads will continue to succeed, but any PGP signatures will be silently ignored.
 If you are